WPgenWeakest Precondition Generator

 end.

-The present section explains how to extend the definition of wpgen to make it recurse inside the body of the function definitions.
+This section explains how to extend the definition of wpgen to make it recurse inside the body of the function definitions.
 Doing so does not increase expressiveness, because the user had the possibility of manually requesting the computation of wpgen on a function value of the form val_fun or val_fix.
-However, having wpgen automatically recurse into function bodies saves the user the need to manually make such requests.
-In short, doing so makes life easier for the end-user.
-In what follows, we show how such a version of wpgen can be set up.
+However, having wpgen automatically recurse into function bodies simplifies and improves the efficiency of the implementation of the xfun tactic.

 Fixpoint wpgen (E:ctx) (t:trm) : formula :=